 A microchip is the most reliable way to get your cat back if someone finds them and brings them to a shelter or vet.
 Shelters scan for chips on intake.
 If your cat is not chipped and is found by a good Samaritan, there may be no way to connect them back to you.
 ID tags on a breakaway collar are also worth having.
 The goal is to give anyone who finds your cat a fast path back to you.

 For more on lost and found animals in western Maine, see the Lost a Pet?
 Report It! page or the Animal Control FAQ.
-To report a missing animal, call Oxford County Dispatch at 207-743-9554, option 0.
+To report a missing animal in Buckfield, Hartford, Sumner, West Paris, Stoneham, or the Oxford County Unorganized Territories, call Oxford County Dispatch at 207-743-9554, option 0.
+If you are outside my coverage area, you can find your local Animal Control Officer through the Maine Department of Agriculture, Conservation and Forestry.